 Overall, this was a really good episode.
-I love Caterpie and Pidgeotto and the major thing that irks me here is Misty continuously being annoying still.
+I love Caterpie and Pidgeotto, and the major thing that irks me here is Misty is still continuously being annoying.
 But you can see how they’re slowly switching places because Misty gets a little more tolerable towards the end, emphasis on ‘a little’, and Ash starts showing his more annoying colors here and there.

 While the first half was a bit slow, the second had all sorts of action in it, and I really enjoyed it.

 Next episode, our first Character of the Day with Samurai…..Yeah, he’s just Samurai.
 Ash has his first non-Team Rocket Pokemon battle with a trainer in Viridian Forest who dresses and acts like a Samurai.
 They have a never-ending Metapod battle since they only keep doing Harden back and forth, but they’re soon in danger of a nearby group of Beedrill.